cisco-open/modelsmith/docs/configure-modelsmith-on-vm-docker.md

 These configurations are necessary to enable 100% of the application's functionalities.
 If skipped, only machine learning, quantization, and pruning features will work.

+### Step 6: Configure Diffusion Model (PTQ4DiT) Python Project

+Still inside the backend container, configure Diffusion Model by following the instructions in the [Diffusion Model Configuration Guide](configure-diffusion-model.md):

+These configurations are necessary to enable 100% of the application's functionalities.
+If skipped, only machine learning, quantization, and pruning features will work.

 ### Backend Container Initialization

 The backend container will perform the following initialization steps: